 Too many lives are lost to gun violence.
-According to the Centers for Disease Control, more than 1,500 gun deaths were reported in Pennsylvania in 2019 alone.
-And even during this pandemic, 41,000 Americans lost their lives to gun violence in 2020.
-I have spoken with many members of the Pennsylvania Sixth who have survived and/or lost loved ones to gun violence.
-These conversations are a sobering reminder of the work ahead.
-I will work with my colleagues on both sides of the aisle to pass common sense gun laws that reduce gun violence and protect our community.
+According to CDC data, gun violence is the leading cause of death of children in America.
+It is vitally important for Congress to continues to come together in a bipartisan manner to advance common-sense legislation.
+I have spoken with many members of our community who have survived and/or lost loved ones to gun violence.
+These conversations are a sobering reminder of the work left to be done to make our homes, schools, and communities safer.
+I promise to continue working with my colleagues on both sides of the aisle to reduce gun violence.

-I was pleased to bring my good friend Michelle Roberson from Chester County to the State of the Union as my guest.
-Michelle’s daughter, Bianca, was fatally shot in a senseless road rage incident in 2017 just a few weeks after graduating high school.
-Hearing her traumatic story was a sobering reminder of the work we still have to do.
-Families like the Roberson’s continue to inspire me to fight for common sense gun laws.
+I was honored to bring my good friend Michelle Roberson from Chester County to the 2019 State of the Union as my guest.
+Two years prior, Michelle’s daughter, Bianca, was fatally shot in a senseless road rage incident just a few weeks after graduating high school.
+Hearing her traumatic story instilled to me how personal and long-lasting the consequences of gun violence are – and how critical it is that we find solutions.
+It is families like the Robersons who inspire me to keep up the fight.

 As a member of the Gun Violence Prevention Task Force, I will continue to look for ways to support smart reforms to reduce gun violence.
 Gun violence affects all of us, and I will continue to work in Congress to prevent further senseless death and loss while protecting our community.